-- This is a preference which makes us think about where we go to in our minds to get the information we need to take an action.
-Either we look first for what is real or what is potentially possible. - For example: If you are deciding what to wear do you open your wardrobe and see what's there, or do you think about what you will look good in and try to find it, or go shopping, or start designing! - We will all be a bit of both.
-Consider which words attract your attention in a positive way. - The symbols will help you.
-Do you take in the detail of what's in front of you, or does your mind consider the big picture or wider implications first?
+- 1. This is a preference which makes us think about where we go to in our minds to get the information we need to take an action.
+Either we look first for what is real or what is potentially possible. - For example: If you are deciding how to run a new training event what do you do first?

+Do you think back to one that has been successful before, or look at your current context and resources and work within those parameters (S) or do you enjoy a blank page for a while and let your ideas bubble up, either having multiple ideas all at once or planting an idea and waiting for the inspiration and insight to address the issue.
+What's real?
+(S) vs what are the possibilities?
+(N) - 2.
+We will all be a bit of both, consider which words attract your attention most. - 3.
+The symbols will help you; do you take in the detail of what's in front of you, or does your mind consider the big picture or wider implications first?